TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 ## Project Setup

-To work on the project simple change into the project directory:
+To work on the project you need to get into the project directory:

 ```shell
 cd hello-tacos